-After extensively looking for the best portable charcoal grill ourselves, these are the top 9 choices on the market as of today.
+After extensively looking for the best portable charcoal grill ourselves, these are in our opinion, the top 9 choices on the market as of today.
 We’re sure you’ll find the perfect one for your needs within the mini-reviews posted below.

 Foldability comes to mind when thinking portable.
 Better to collapse than take apart.
 The Go Anywhere grill makes fold-and-go a reality, featuring plated steel legs which swivel out and up to secure the lid.

 A glass-reinforced nylon handle on the lid provides a cool grip for transport.
 It weighs just under 15 pounds and measures 12.2 x 21 x 14.5 inches, about the size of a breadbox.

 The lid features two 3-hole vent dampers which can close tightly enough to cut off the air completely, smothering coals, saving them for future grilling sessions.
 The grill is coated inside and out with porcelain enamel to protect it from rust and wear.
 The enamel also helps with heat management by reflecting radiating heat back to the food.

 An ash pan is not included, but the unit is small and light enough to simply turn it over and dump the ashes out.
 Less than 3 inches separate the charcoal grate and cooking grate, making it hard to place a pan to catch drippings.